Coleman386/Website/index.md

 <img src="http://Coleman386.github.io/Website/assets/bobross1.jpg" >
 I like this painting because it is so simple, yet so detailed.
 Additionally, Bob Ross only took 1 hour to make a painting like this, he was a true master.

-One pro of using the static website is that it is a great way to get information out to people in an easy to read way.
-A con for a static website is that it will do nothing else but display the html pages that have already been setup.